hauchel/duco/doc/Duco.md

 ## boot

 ## i2ct
-i2ct provides routines for the basic functions which are called by mydu. additionally it's suited to debug the I2C behavior:
+i2ct provides routines for the basic functions which are called by mydu. additionally it's suited to debug the I2C behavior.
+As the menu fuctionality described below takes space, it might be commented out.

     >>> k=i2ct()
     >>> k.menu()